awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-legislators.md

 glueContext = GlueContext(SparkContext.getOrCreate())
 ```

-## Step 3: Examine the Schemas in the Data Catalog<a name="aws-glue-programming-python-samples-legislators-schemas"></a>
+## Step 3: Examine the Schemas from the Data in the Data Catalog<a name="aws-glue-programming-python-samples-legislators-schemas"></a>

-Next, you can easily examine the schemas that the crawler recorded in the AWS Glue Data Catalog\.
+Next, you can easily create examine a DynamicFrame from the AWS Glue Data Catalog, and examine the schemas of the data\.
 For example, to see the schema of the `persons_json` table, add the following in your notebook:

 ```
 persons = glueContext.create_dynamic_frame.from_catalog(